 Hungary is a high-income country in Central Europe.
-It has a population of 9.86 million people and a gross domestic product (GDP) of approximately $138 billion.
+It has a population of 9.7 million people and a gross domestic product (GDP) of approximately $181.85 billion.
 Hungary is a member of the European Union and has a strong market economy that has recovered from deficit suffered from the global economic crisis.
-As a member of the EU, Hungary’s main trading partners are other European countries, predominately Germany and Austria.
+As a member of the EU, Hungary’s main trading partners are other European countries, predominantly Germany and Austria.
 World Bank, CIA

-In 2016, the United States exported $1.8 billion worth of goods to Hungary.
-The largest export category, which accounted for 42.2% of total exports from the US to Hungary, was non-electrical machinery, with a value of $776 million.
-Two other key exports from the US to Hungary were computer and electronic products with a total of $364 million and transportation equipment with a value of $207 million.
-The same year, the United States imported $5.3 billion of goods from Hungary.
-A strong portion, 34.8%, was transportation equipment, with a total value of $1.8 billion.
-Other key imports from Hungary were computer and electronic products and non-electrical machinery.
+In 2022, the United States exported $2.87 billion worth of goods to Hungary.
+The largest export category, which accounted for $1.06 billion of total exports from the US to Hungary was computer/electronic products.
+Two other key exports from the US to Hungary were non-electrical machinery with a total of $687 million and transportation equipment with a value of $270 million.
+The same year, the United States imported $7.7 billion of goods from Hungary. $1.758 billion was transportation equipment, while $1.27 was chemicals, and $1.23 billion was in computers/electronic products.
+Other key imports from Hungary were electrical appliances/equipment, followed by non-electrical machinery.
 US Department of Commerce

 Not only do the US and Hungary have a substantial trade relationship, but they also have sufficient flows of foreign direct investment (FDI).
-In 2015, the United States had $6.39 billion invested in Hungary and Hungary had $13.19 billion invested in the United States.
+Hungary had $80 million invested in the United States in 2021.
 BEA

 Hungary- California Trade

-In the United States, California is the second largest exporter of goods to Hungary, only second to Ohio.
-In 2016, California exported $329 million of goods to Hungary, significantly more than $193 million in 2015.
-The top two main exports were non-electrical machinery and computer and electronic products.
-Non-electrical machinery was valued at $214 million and computer and electronic exports to Hungary had a value of $63 million.
-California was the largest importing state of goods from Hungary in 2015.
-In 2016, California imported $596 million worth of goods.
-68.1% of all goods imported into California from Hungary was transportation equipment.
+In the United States, California is one of the largest state exporter of goods to Hungary.
+In 2022, California exported $179 million of goods to Hungary.
+The top exports were computer/electronic products, non-electrical machinery, transportation equipment, miscellaneous manufactured commodities, and chemicals.
+California is one of the largest importing states of goods from Hungary.
+In 2022, California imported $663 million worth of goods. $354 million of all goods imported into California from Hungary were transportation equipment.
 US Department of Commerce

 Governor Edmund G. Brown Jr. established the California International Trade and Investment Advisory Council in 2014, bolstering the state’s efforts to grow international business opportunities for California companies.
 He named former U.S. Ambassador to Hungary Eleni Kounalakis to chair the council.
 Susanne Stirling, Vice President of International Affairs for CalChamber, is a member of the council.